helenahagman/bay-lake-winery/README.md

 - As the owner I can display my products to increase sales
 - As the owner I can display the current product stock to encourage purchases
-- As the user I want to be able to add products to a shopping cart to be able to
+- As the user I want to be able to add products to a shopping cart to be able to add multiple items before phurchases
-- add more items
-- Administrator log in
+- As the administrator I can use the administrator log in to handle products displayed on the site
-- Communicate with users/customers that have questions
+- As the owner I want to be able to communicate with users/customers that have questions
-- Send emails/sms to registered users
+- As the owner I want to be able to sens emails to registered users to increase sales
-- See registered users
+- As the administrator I want to be able to see registered users in the admin
-- See booked sessions
-- Images that contribute to what the site is offering
-- Explanatory texts
-- Registration possibilities
-- Log in possibilities
-- Log out possibilities
-- Online booking for Personal Trainer Sessions
-- Contact
+- As the administrator I want to be able to see phurchases to be able to handle orders
+- As the user I want to be able to see my phurchases in a user page
+- As the owner I want to have images to the products offered to increase sales
+- As the owner I want to have explanatory texts to each product to increase sales
+- As the administrator I want to be able to offer customers to register to be able collect user information
+- As a user I want to be able to log in to see previous orders
+- As the user I want to be able to log out
+- As the owner I want to be able to offer online booking for tours of the vineyard

+- As a user I want to be able to contact the admin if I have questions
-- Login as a current user
+- As a user I want to be able to log in as a current user when I make a phurchase
-- Register as a new user
-- See available personal trainer sessions
-- Get information on what is offered on the site
-- Book personal trainer sessions
-- Cancel booked sessions
-- Sign up for membership
-- Get in contact
+- As the owner I want customers to be able to register as new users
-- Edit registered user information
+- As the user I want to get information on availbale products

 ### EPIC | Error Pages